 The Earle M. Jorgensen Laboratory

 The Resnick Sustainability Institute is at the heart of Caltech's energy science and technology initiatives, both as a physical home and intellectual resource.
-The Institute is co-located with the Joint Center for Artificial Photosynthesis in the Jorgensen Laboratory building.
+The Institute is co-located with the Joint Center for Artificial Photosynthesis (JCAP) in the Jorgensen Laboratory building.
 The building has become the central hub for sustainable energy science and research, drawing faculty and students across campus to its cutting-edge spaces.

 Formerly a computer science building, the Jorgensen lab was completely renovated under the leadership of John Friedman Alice Kimm Architects.
 The renovation was completed in Spring of 2012 and has achieved LEED Platinum certification.
 The building's key green features include: